 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Coolville is worth considering.

-Coolville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Coolville does not have a public transit system used by locals to get to and from work.

 The per capita income in Coolville in 2022 was $23,561, which is low income relative to Ohio and the nation.
 This equates to an annual income of $94,244 for a family of four.
 However, Coolville contains both very wealthy and poor people as well.